-Software testing is a critical part of the software development lifecycle.
+In the software development lifecycle, software testing plays a critical role.
 Manual testing is time consuming and resource intensive, which makes it less likely that your software will have been thoroughly tested by the time it’s ready to be released to users.
 Fortunately, there are several ways to automate software testing so you can cut back on manual processes and focus more on fixing issues before they go live.
 Testing software means checking its functionality against user requirements and detecting any errors or flaws in it.
 There are many different types of software tests that perform different checks on different aspects of the program code, but they all share one common goal: ensuring the final product meets specific standards for quality and performance.
 Test automation is an automated process that involves writing a set of instructions to be performed again and again.
 It involves creating test scripts as well as a series of computers programs that execute those scripts.
 These programs act as a virtual tester who can run through these tests repeatedly at lightning speed, identifying problems with your code much faster than any human could do manually.

 Why is software testing so important?